A hereditarily indecomposable Banach space with rich spreading model structure: Spreading model universal block sequences

 \begin{rmk} If $\{x,f\}$ is a $n$-exact pair, then $f(x) = 1$ and by Remark \ref{exactvectornorm} we have that $1\leqslant \|x\| \leqslant 36$. \end{rmk}

 \begin{prp} Let $\{x_k\}_k$ be a block sequence in $\X$ and $n\inn$.
 Then there exists $x$ supported by $\{x_k\}_k$ and $f\in W$ such that $\{x,f\}$ is an $n$-exact pair. \end{prp}

-\begin{proof} By Proposition \ref{propexistence} there exists $\{y_k\}_k$ a further normalized block sequence satisfying the assumptions of Proposition \ref{c0spreadingmodel}.
-Therefore we may choose $\{n_k\}_k$ a strictly increasing sequence of natural numbers and $\{F_k\}_k$ an increasing sequence of subsets of the naturals satisfying the following.
+\begin{proof} By Proposition \ref{propexistence} there exists a further normalized block sequence $\{y_k\}_k$ satisfying the assumptions of Proposition \ref{c0spreadingmodel}.
+Therefore we may choose a strictly increasing sequence of natural numbers $\{n_k\}_k$ and an increasing sequence of subsets of the natural numbers $\{F_k\}_k$ satisfying the following.

 \begin{itemize}

 \item[(i)] $\#F_k\leqslant \min F_k$, therefore $1\leqslant\|\sum_{i\in F_k}y_i\|\leqslant 5$, for all $k\inn$.

 \item[(ii)] $\#F_{k+1} \geqslant 2^{\max\supp y_{\max F_k}}$, for all $k\inn$.